ggpasqualino/workshop-elixir-game-of-life/README.md

 Nevertheless, feel free to use it for self study.

-This was inspired by the workshop [Rob Martin - Fun with Elixir, Automata, and Zombies](https://www.lambdadays.org/lambdadays2020#workshops) held in Lambda Days.
+This was inspired by the workshop [Fun with Elixir, Automata, and Zombies](https://www.facebook.com/events/1032796127083723) held by [Rob Martin](https://twitter.com/version2beta) in [Lambda Days 2020](https://www.lambdadays.org/lambdadays2020).

 ## Preparation